joshwadle/My-solutions-to-precourse/readme.md

 ## tl;dr

-You will be expected to know the content/concepts of these tutorials at the start of the course.
+You will be expected to know the content/concepts of these tutorials (git/Github, Python, SQL, basic pandas and scikit-learn, basic probability/stats) at the start of the course.
 Scroll down below to find instructions on what to submit and how to submit your solutions.

 * [Git Immersion](http://gitimmersion.com/) (extra: Github [Pages](http://dannguyen.github.io/github-for-portfolios/))
 * [UNIX data manipulation](http://planspace.org/2013/05/21/command-line-data-manipulation/)